Olympus E-M5 III vs Sony A6100

 Apart from body and sensor, cameras can and do differ across a variety of features.
 The two cameras under consideration are similar with respect to both having an electronic viewfinder.
 However, the one in the E-M5 III offers a substantially higher resolution than the one in the A6100 (2360k vs 1440k dots).
 The table below summarizes some of the other core capabilities of the Olympus E-M5 III and Sony A6100 in connection with corresponding information for a sample of similar cameras.

 One feature that differentiates the E-M5 III and the A6100 is in-body image stabilization (IBIS).
-The E-M5 III reduces the risk of handshake-induced blur with all attached lenses, while the A6100 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.Both cameras have an articulated rear screen that can be turned to be front-facing.
+The E-M5 III reduces the risk of handshake-induced blur with all attached lenses, while the A6100 offers no blur reduction with lenses that themselves do not provide optical image stabilization.Both cameras have an articulated rear screen that can be turned to be front-facing.
 This feature will be particularly appreciated by vloggers and photographers who are interested in taking selfies.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, both cameras under consideration feature an electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).